Skip to main content

 info

-There is no --instance-lifecycle flag, at the moment we always launch an IDE on an on-demand node.
+There is no --instance-lifecycle flag, at the moment an IDE is always launched on an on-demand node.

-If your project is configured with a git url, we will attempt to automatically clone your repository.
-You can verify the git url for a project using:
+If your project is configured with a Git URL, we will attempt to automatically clone your repository, saving you some keystrokes.
+You can verify the Git URL for a project using:

 • CLI: conveyor project get -o json from the root of your project